base4nfdi/website-template-hugo/content/authors/josiah/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

-# Organizational groups that you belong to (for People widget)
+# Organizational groups that you belong to (for People widget, see the existing groups in the people folder)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Principal Investigators
 ---

-Josiah works at the German National Library of Science and Technology (TIB) and is a principal investigator of Todo4NFDI.
+Josiah works as a professor at the Brown University, known for his work in psychoceramics, the study of cracked pots, and is a principal investigator of Todo4NFDI.